scarpentier/toutv-extra/readme.md

 # Toutv Extra Downloader
 This simple command-line tool will allow you to download individual episodes or whole tv shows from Radio-Canada's online service, tou.tv.

+Please note that this application will not allow you to download shows that are *only* available through Extra.
+Those are streamed through a second API that implements [Widevine](http://www.widevine.com/) encryption.

 ## Usage
 ### Login